 That’s why MicroCorp promotes a different approach.

 “Partners are doing their customers a disservice by simply throwing the client to the provider for the most critical solutions engineering part of the conversation,” says Tario.
 “We teach agents to not simply flip opportunities over the fence to a provider.
-We prefer they engage our Cloud Elements team to do the front-end consulting before they bring in a provider, because this is hands down what is in the best interests of the client and the agent’s long term commission revenue stream.”
+We prefer they engage our MicroCorp Cloud team to do the front-end consulting before they bring in a provider, because this is hands down what is in the best interests of the client and the agent’s long term commission revenue stream.”

 There are many ways to approach a colocation-to-cloud conversation with your clients.
 Hopefully, Sean’s insights can help you more effective position cloud solutions to your customers.
 Contact MicroCorp and Sean today to learn more.